We met 12 years ago over wine…

 There will still be travel, hotels and foodie envy within Epicurean Expats.
-We want to become your eyes and taste buds on the ground!
-Our focus will mainly be in the Colonial Highlands of Mexico, specifically the states of Queretaro and Guanajuato, but we’ll also be sharing trips from other parts of Mexico.
+We want to become your eyes and taste buds on the ground.
+Our focus will mainly be in Central Mexico, specifically the states of Queretaro and Guanajuato, but we’ll also be sharing trips from other parts of Mexico.

 And don’t worry.
-Our trips around the world have not stopped, they just won’t be as frequent this year as we discover what Mexico is really like from a local’s point of view.
-We feel this will help us better serve you on our travels with observing the “real life” of unique destinations.
+Our trips around the world have not stopped.
+Since moving to Mexico we’ve been to Peru, Spain, Malta and Italy (posts coming soon!).
+But there’s still plenty to discover right here.
+We aren’t just looking at Mexico as a tourist, but more and more as a local.
+We feel this will help us better serve you on your travels with observing the “real life” of unique destinations.

 www.thisismyhappiness.com What’s It Like To Live In Queretaro, Mexico?